akarve/bip-keychain/pre-bips/steganographic-seeds.md

     > worth making to improve the likelihood of user access to their funds.

-1. If they do not already, introduce a `validate()` routine that measures, and possibly rejects, the simplified entropy of the input mnemonic.
+1. If they do not already, introduce a `validate()` routine that measures, and possibly rejects, the _relative entropy_ of the input mnemonic.

 With these small changes the world of steganograpic seeds and all of the benefits outlined above accrue to Bitcoin users.